 Divorce is also legally known as dissolution of marriage.
 Thousands of divorce proceedings are filed in California courts every day.
 We know California divorce law and are experienced at handling all types of divorce situations, from simple agreements to major court cases.
 Divorce involves issues such as:

-- Investigation and evaluation of assets
+Investigation and evaluation of assets

 To ensure an equitable distribution of your marital assets, it is vital to determine what assets are available and what they are worth.
 We can help you gain a true picture of family assets with the investigative tools at our disposal.
 Our thorough approach will ensure an equitable distribution.
 If you are searching for a divorce attorney, you are at the right place.

 Short of divorce, you may be considering a legal separation.
 Legal separation has important consequences relating to property rights and debt liabilities.
-The purpose of a legal separation order is to ensure that you rights are protected while still maintaining the marriage relationship.
+The purpose of a legal separation order is to ensure that your rights are protected while still maintaining the marriage relationship.

 A legal separation order may divide property and debts.
 Child custody rights and/or child support may be awarded.
-Yet, spouses are still married, and may be covered as a dependent for health insurance purposes or may participate in filing joint tax returns.
+Yet, spouses are still married and may be covered as a dependent for health insurance purposes or may participate in filing joint tax returns.
 We can draft an appropriate legal separation order which meets your needs.